 support local farmers & grow your own food

-The disconnection between farmers and the average consumer is expanding at an exponential rate, the amount of farmers is decreasing, and the knowledge for growing food, having a home garden and home-cooking is at an all-time low.
+The disconnection between farmers and the average consumer is expanding at an exponential rate, the amount of farmers is decreasing, and the knowledge of growing food, having a home garden and home cooking is at an all-time low.
 Culinary heritage is based upon the cooking and preservation of local ingredients.
-Through our research of traditional culinary recipes and customs, we aim to inspire our community to value personal agriculture and to make food-growing a part of their daily lives.
-Just think about how much land is wasted with the front yards and backyards in our suburbs?
+Through our research of traditional culinary recipes and customs, we aim to inspire our community to value personal agriculture and to make food growing a part of their daily lives.
+Just think about how much land is wasted with the front yards and backyards in our suburbs.
 We want to create a community that makes positive use of their land and treats it as a personal asset.
 Join our community as a full-time farmer, a seasonal grower, a home gardener, a rooftop potter, or a supporter of a local farmer or farmer's market.